License GuideSOC 39-4011

 Read more

-You'll take a two-part exam.
-The national section covers embalming fundamentals and practices across all states.
-The state-law section tests your knowledge of regulations specific to your jurisdiction.
-Most states contract with third-party vendors like PSI, Pearson VUE, or Prometric to administer the test.
-You'll typically need a score of 75% or higher to pass, though some states may have different thresholds.
-Check your state board for exact passing scores and exam dates.
+You'll take an embalmer licensing exam with two parts.
+The national section covers embalming practices and theory.
+The state-law section tests your knowledge of regulations specific to your state.
+Most states contract with third-party testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You can expect multiple-choice questions on both portions.
+Pass rates vary by state, but you'll typically need to score around 75% to pass.
+Check your state board's website for exact passing scores and exam dates.

 Renewal